aquariumbio/TubeRack/README.md

-For handling Tube Rack.
+For handling items in a Tube Rack (e.g. eppendorf tubes, strip wells, and test tubes).
 Where individual items may (for a short time) exist in a collection.
 Provides tools to use as a collection.
 I am pretty sure it makes provenance a nightmare...